Directmonster.js: A Solution For Dark Social

 5.)
 How many users, on average, touch a conversion?
 What about the median?

 As far as I know, this kind of attribution hasn’t been done before; I’m pretty excited by it.
 Google Analytics Asynchronous gave us cross-channel attribution.
 Universal Analytics gives us cross-device attribution.
-Universal Analytics and DirectMonster unlocks, for the first time, cross-user attribution.
+Universal Analytics and DirectMonster unlock, for the first time, cross-user attribution.

 Now for the nitty-gritty.
 Implementing DirectMonster 1.X.X is simple – visit the DirectMonster Github, download the 1.X.X script, host it on your domain, and simply include it in your header above the Google Analytics tracking code.
 That’s it; it will start doing its magic right out of the box.
 Again, I have to stress, you must place it above the GATC in order for it to work properly.

 DirectMonster 2.X.X, for Universal, is a little more complicated to implement.
 In order to utilize it’s CID capturing functionality, you’ll need to create the requisite Custom Dimensions inside the Analytics interface, and you’ll need to customize your Universal GATC a little in order to get the script to work properly.
-You’ll also need to define all the domains you do not want to appear as source / mediums as a RegEx defined for the ‘ownedHostNames’ variable.
+You’ll also need to define all the domains you do not want to appear as source/mediums as a RegEx defined for the ‘ownedHostNames’ variable.
 For example, the LunaMetrics code simply has /www.lunametrics.com/ defined, since it is the only domain we’re tracking with our GATC.
-For complete instructions, please reference the readme.txt inside the 2.X.X folder on the DirectMonster github.
+For complete instructions, please reference the readme.txt inside the 2.X.X folder on the DirectMonster GitHub.

 We’ve dropped the percentage of our conversions showing up last touch from 45% to just over 20% of our conversions, and with Universal, we’ll soon be able to stitch together a complete picture of all of those conversions.
 Better still, our overall site traffic has become more accurately attributed – we get a real picture of the actual value that social networks, email, and other one-to-one sharing environments drive to our website.
 It really is remarkable, and it only scratches the surface of what this kind of data can do.

 We’ve decided to make DirectMonster, in its current state, available as open source code on GitHub.
 We’re excited to see what the community does with it, and I hope to soon see it out in the wild.
-If you have questions about DirectMonster, send me an email.
-Otherwise, leave your thoughts and questions in the comments.